adriasell/Multi-omics-integration-Tutorial/README.md

 There are many multi-omics integration algorithms, each suited for different analytical goals, and they can be classified according to whether they are supervised or unsupervised and whether they perform variable selection—in this session, we will focus on the **RGCCA** (Regularized Generalized Canonical Correlation Analysis) approach.

+The objective of this session to offer an introduction to a multi-omics integration analysis using **RGCCA**.
+We will:
+* Load data
+* Preprocessing of the data
+* Multi-omic integration
+* Evaluate the algorithm’s performance
+By the end, you’ll have a hands-on understanding of how RGCCA works and how to apply it to multi-omics data.

 For this practical tutorial, we will use data from the HELIX exposome study.
 The HELIX study is a collaborative project between six longitudinal, population-based birth cohort studies from six European countries (France, Greece, Lithuania, Norway, Spain and the UK).

 <img width="1024" height="212" alt="HELIX" src="https://github.com/user-attachments/assets/090ed53b-dda4-4383-9b9a-0966efc3f90d" />